earthly/website/blog/_posts/2021-07-06-python-concatenate-lists.md

 author: Adam

 internal-links:
+ - python list
+ - python concatenate
+ - concatenate
- - just an example
+ - concate
 ---
 <div class="narrow-code">

-- [x] Write Outline
-- [x] Write Draft
-- [ ] Fix Grammarly Errors
-- [ ] Read out loud
-- [ ] Write 5 or more titles and pick the best on
-- [ ] Create header image in Canva
-- [ ] Optional: Find ways to break up content with quotes or images
-- [ ] Verify look of article locally
 - [ ] Run mark down linter (`earthly +blog-lint-apply`)
 - [ ] Add keywords for internal links to front-matter
 - [ ] Run `earthly --build-arg NAME=2020-09-10-better-builds.md +link-opportunity` and find 1-5 places to incorporate links to other articles
 - [ ] Raise PR

-## How to Concatenate Two Lists
+## Concatenate Two Lists in Python

 **Problem:** You have two lists and you'd like to join them into a new list.
 Solution: